|

 Another contribution to mass production and industrial design was the invention of Bakelite, the first synthetic plastic, by Leo Baekeland in 1907.

-Bakelite is still used today in small precision-shaped components where their specific properties are required, such as molded disc brake cylinders, saucepan handles, electrical plugs and switches and parts for electrical irons as well as for board and tabletop games such as billiard balls, dominoes, Mahjongg tiles and other gaming tilesets, and movers/pieces for games like chess, checkers, and backgammon for the look, durability, fine polish, weight, and sound of the resulting pieces.
+Bakelite was used for its electrically nonconductive and heat-resistant properties in radio and telephone casings and electrical insulators, and also in such diverse products as kitchenware, jewellery, pipe stems, and children's toys, saxophone mouthpieces, whistles, cameras, rotary-dial telephones, clocks and radios.
+Bakelite is still used today in small precision-shaped components where their specific properties are required, such as molded disc brake cylinders, saucepan handles, electrical plugs and switches and parts for electrical irons as well as for board and tabletop games such as billiard balls, dominoes, Mahjongg tiles and other gaming tilesets, and movers/pieces for games like chess, checkers, and backgammon for the look, durability, fine polish, weight, and sound of the resulting pieces. |

 Einstein, Modern physics and Philosophy